joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 - **Health check tuning**
   Load balancer health checks adjusted to handle WordPress redirects.
+  Success codes
+The HTTP codes to use when checking for a successful response from a target.
+You can specify multiple values (for example, "200,202") or a range of values (for example, "200-299").
+200-399

 - **Optional domain configuration**
   Custom domain intentionally optional to focus on infrastructure